procf/colloids-setup/04-Simulating-waterDPD.md

 Since our DPD colloid simulations require at least two different types of particles and a number of modifications to the standard DPD methods included in HOOMD-blue, the first step is to start with an even simpler system with only one type of particle (more similar to a Brownian Dynamics system, but using standard DPD math) -- this is a simulation of water.

-To understand the basics of how DPD simulations work, read the [into to DPD](/Background-Reading/1-DPD-8pg.pdf) (8 pages) PDF in the Background Reading folder.
+To understand the basics of how DPD simulations work, read the [intro to DPD](/Background-Reading/1-DPD-8pg.pdf) (8 pages) PDF in the Background Reading folder.

 This tutorial guides you through using HOOMD-blue to run a DPD simulation of a random distribution of water molecules.
 You will need the `sim-waterDPD.py` file provided in this repository to run this simulation.
 <br>